harjeet88/Behavioural_Interview/Learning/Being_Strategic_Think_and_act_with_impact.md

 5. identify strategic work
     1. competetive work - build capability for diff , usp, best employee, most focus, quality, invest extra, last activity to compromise
     2. competetive enabling work - directly support competitive work. eg - customer analytics work to understand customer bahviour, if customer intimacy is key diff
-    3. essential work
+    3. business essential work - just needs to be done on par with competitor - accounting, HR etc, automate, reduce time and effort
-    4. business
+    4. non-essesntial - ask if i dont do it, will it help